johndgiese/dotvim/README.md

 ### 1. Check that the $HOME environment variable is set correctly

-Also note these install instructions assume that your vim directory is in your $HOME directory, which is usually: C:\Users\Yourname\ .
+The simplest way to make sure vim finds your customization files is to put them in your $HOME directory, which is usually: C:\Users\Yourname\ .
 You can check what the $HOME environment variable is in the command prompt:

     echo %HOME%